OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 This meets the evolving needs of our customers, particularly those who have GCP Kubernetes clusters and are running tentacles on GCP virtual machines.

-This native integration of Octopus with GCP allows you to:
+This built-in integration of Octopus with GCP allows you to:

 - Connect and authenticate with GCP via a dedicated account type.
 This allows you to centralize and secure your GCP authentication and use it in your deployments and runbooks.
 - Use [gcloud](https://cloud.google.com/sdk/gcloud), the GCP command-line tool, in custom scripts out-of-the-box.